-8. We can expand this behavior selecting multiples countries at the same time.
+8. We can expand this behavior by selecting multiple countries at the same time.
 Again, we can use the Pin selector or we can use the “Rectangular Selection Tool” (First icon from left to right).

-9. Zoom in into south America, and click on “Rectangular selection tool” to select the entire area.
+9. Zoom in to South America, and click on the “Rectangular selection tool” to select the entire area.

 11. Click on Save.